Buikwe District: Location

 Buikwe District is bordered by Kayunga District to the north, Jinja District to the east, Buvuma District to the southeast, the Republic of Tanzania to the south and Mukono District to the west.
 The district headquarters at Buikwe are located approximately 60 km, by road, east of Kampala, the capital of Uganda and the country's largest city.
 This location is approximately 14 km, by road, southeast of Lugazi, the nearest large town.
 The coordinates of the district are:00 21N, 33 02E.

 Overview

 Buikwe District was created by an Act of Parliament and it commenced operations on 1 July 2009.
 Prior to that, it was part of Mukono District.

 Population

 The 1991 national population census estimated the district population at about 250,500.
 The national census in 2002 estimated the population of Buikwe District at approximately 329,900.
 In 2012, the population of the district was estimated at 429,600.
+As of the year 2024 the estimated population was 520,158.